mati3230/GNNTraining/README.md

 *python train_tf_client_graph.py --ip 127.0.0.1*

 The trained models will be stored in the *./models* directory and the tensorboard logs in the *./logs* directory.

+# TODOs

+* Connect single edges (i.e. nodes with no edges) to the remaining graph
+* Store links as dataset?
+* Sample yes and no decisions equally